Safety is everyone's business: a brief history of WANO

 For the world's nuclear operators, it ended any illusions that they could work solely within the confines of their companies or countries.
 Chernobyl made it clear that an event at one plant impacted every plant and that nuclear safety was everyone's business.

-Below is a look at some key moments in WANO’s history.
-You can also browse the WANO souvenir brochure which was published in 2014 to celebrate 25 Years of WANO.
+You can browse some key moments in WANO’s history in the WANO souvenir brochure which was published in 2014 to celebrate 25 Years of WANO.